wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 violating LSP over that.
 Maybe this relationship is not mapped correct in the ORM, so the objects are not hydrated correctly when you call Z.

 Incredible, no words about the problem domain.
-In fact, the business domain became reframed to fit the established narrative.
+In fact, the business domain was reframed to fit the established narrative.
 Then, eight months into the future, the real world shows us a new scenario that completely invalidate a very important assumption we made to keep the code "elegant".

 Back to whiteboard.